 On top of the page, small charts monitor the size, offers and polls of the selected queue in real-time.
 The X-axis of all the charts shows the current system time.
-To open a chart as a separate dialog, click on the button placed at the top right of each chart.
+To open a chart as a separate dialog, click on the right of each chart.
 The monitoring charts below are available: